Although many students love art, some may still be shy about school in general, especially at the beginning of the year.

 A bright, thoughtful space will make students look forward to coming to the art room.
 Look around for inexpensive ways to spruce up your space.
 I’ve used leftover paper borders, paint chips, and cut-up laminated art-themed calendars to add special touches.

 Many of us teach ESL students in our schools.
 Why not make them and their parents feel extra welcome by including their first languages in your room?
-For me, that means Spanish.
-I chose a bilingual carpet, and have made my signs in both English and Spanish.
+The vast majority of my ESL students speak Spanish as their first language.
+So, I chose a bilingual carpet, and have made my signs in both English and Spanish.
 Seek out a language teacher in your district if you need help.

 These strategies are a great first step in building relationships with your students, a key ingredient for a great school year!